WillianVieira89/WillianVieira89/README.md

  ## I'm Willian Leonardo Vieira!

 :computer:Technologist in Systems Analysis and Development\
-:computer:I'm a front-end web developer\
+:computer:I'm a Data Science Student\
 :house_with_garden: I'm from São Paulo, Brazil\
 :books: I am currently Studying Python with a focus on Data Analysis
-:outbox_tray: 2021 Goals: Study, find a new job and contribute to the community.
+:outbox_tray: 2023 Goals: Study, find a new job and contribute to the community.

 ## About me